 Using the broad theme of Washington, D.C. as a context for a variety of topics, students deepen their critical thinking skills while building competencies for subsequent integrated courses.

-- The City as Text: History and Art (history, art)
+The City as Text: Blogging DC!
+(English and history)

 Professor Tracey Salaway illustrates how to design a storyboard for "D.C.
 Noir," a class co-taught with Professor Jennifer Nelson.